Foundation Biological Chemistry

 Selected Medical Diagnostic Techniques

-This module looks at the design and operation of a wide range of instrumentation used to make measurements for diagnostic and monitoring purposes.
-The emphasis is on the underlying electrical, mechanical, chemical, optical and other engineering principles.
+This module looks at the design and operation of a wide range of instrumentation used to make measurements for diagnostic and monitoring of health and disease.
+The emphasis is on the underlying electrical, mechanical, chemical, optical and other engineering principles together with the advantages and limitations of techniques.

 Metabolic Regulation: Enzymes & Signal Transduction